Octopus AIM IHT ISA

-The team like companies with niche or proprietary products or services in growth markets.
+The team likes companies with niche or proprietary products or services in growth markets.
 High levels of earnings visibility and dividends are also important.

 IHT investments tend to focus on larger AIM companies.
 All companies have to have a market capitalisation of over £100 million at the time of investment, and the average market cap of companies in the portfolio today is over £400 million.

-The team compile a list of about 70 stocks that meet their criteria, and then create a “buy list” of 20-30.
+The team compiles a list of about 70 stocks that meet their criteria, and then creates a “buy list” of 20-30.
 Currently this includes 25 dividend-paying stocks in sectors ranging from support services to software and computer services and healthcare.
 They will be typically held within the portfolio for three to five years.

 The team has weekly investment meetings in which they discuss all companies they have met as well as the entire IHT buy list.
 The IHT portfolio often buys holdings previously held in the Octopus AIM VCTs once they mature, for example Advanced Computer Software.

-The team concede IHT-friendly stocks aren’t necessarily cheap, with the average holding trading at a price/earnings multiple of over 20 today, but growth in earnings is currently expected to be 11% per annum.
+The managers concede that IHT-friendly stocks aren’t necessarily cheap, with the average holding trading at a price/earnings multiple of over 20 today, but growth in earnings is currently expected to be 11% per annum.
 The average profit of companies in the portfolio in 2015 was £23.4 million.